hashicorp/terraform-provider-azurerm/website/docs/d/recovery_services_vault.markdown

 * `sku` - The vault's current SKU.

+* `soft_delete_enabled` - (Optional) Is soft delete enabled for this Vault?
+Defaults to true.

+* `storage_replication_type` - (Optional) Storage replication type backup configuration for this vault.
+Possible values: GeoRedundant or LocallyRedundant.
+Defaults to GeoRedundant.
+Cannot be changed

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions: